 Bear in mind that “Balanced” might prove the best option to reach a compromise.

-Now, to one of the most critical Windows 10 power settings for people who use their laptops for work and on the go.
+Now, let’s look at one of the most critical Windows 10 power settings for people who use their laptops for work and on the go.

 If you’re in this group, you likely need to preserve your laptop battery as much as possible.